YananZhao0630/YananZhao0630.github.io/_pages/cv.md

 Education
 ======
-* B.E. in Communication Engineering, Habrin Intitute of Technology, Weihai, 2014-2018
+* B.E. in Communication Engineering, Habrin Intitute of Technology, 2014-2018
 * M.E. in Information and Communication Engineering, Harbin Intitute of Technology, 2018-2020

 Work Experience